scaleoutsystems/fedn/docs/FAQ.md

   2. Restart the reducer, combiner and reattach the clients.

 There are also additional ways to enable interative development by bypassing the need to use/upload a compute package.

+### Q: The client fails to connect to the combiner, what can be the problem?